limkokhole/unx/README.md

 This bash script contains section "TEMPLATE_OF_BASH_ALIASES" block which let you modify and copy/paste to ~/.bash_aliases

-Support .tar.gz but not .gz , which gunzip extract single file only.
+Support .tar.gz but not .gz , which gunzip decompress single file only.

 ## Demonstration video (Click image to play at YouTube): ##